Food in Jordan

 Pickled vegetables served in most restaurants as a side to falafel.

 Bread is an important part of food in Jordan and there are many alternatives.
 Make sure you try Shrak.
 This thin bread bakes on a convex mettle griddle over an open fire.

 Wonderful sticky ice cream, that resembles the traditional ice cream but still is something else.
 Optional to top with chopped pistachio.

 Calorie bomb!
 Fried pastry soaked in syrup.
 One is enough!
 But they still hold a special place for us as our tribal name is derived from our forefathers who traded this sweet.

 This is a semolina cake that is common across Jordan.
 It can have a variety of flavour variations including walnut, coconut or date.

 Maybe the best dessert you will ever have!
 Layers of cheese baked under crispy pastry threads and drizzled with syrup.
 Eat them fresh from the frying pan.
 There is a shop named ‘Habibah’ in downtown Amman that is famous for this.
 They dont do anything else and there is a constant line so it is always fresh.
 Be aware there are other places with the same name and branding but the original store is small and in a small alley with a small cashier out the front.

 Jordan is a great destination for vegans and vegetarians.
 Although meat is a central part of the meal in the Jordanian cuisine, the meat is always accompanied with salads and other cooked vegetables.
 Furthermore most meals are served with bread or rice.
 In most restaurants vegans and vegetarians will be able to find an option that suits their need.

-In some rural areas vegans and vegetarians will raise eyebrows, but in general Jordan is open minded and used to tourists with their different diets.
-Good snacks for vegan and vegetarians in Jordan that can be find in any supermarket include:
+In some rural areas, locals will be surprise by the idea of vegans and vegetarians.
+But in general in Jordan people are open minded and used to tourists with different diets.
+Good snacks for vegan and vegetarians in Jordan that can be easily found in any supermarket include:

 - Fresh fruits, usually bananas, apples and oranges